ldoolitt/vhd2vl/README.txt

 with the '-d' option will cause vhd2vl to trace how it is parsing the input file.
 See the bison documentation for more details.

-To test a copy of vhdl for regressions against the example code shipped, mkdir test
+To test a copy of vhd2vl for regressions against the example code shipped, mkdir test
   (cd examples && for f in *.vhd; do vhd2vl $f ../test/${f%%.vhd}.v; done) diff -u translated_examples test | less